TheLonerD/shifterdx/DeusEx/Readme.txt

 	 - Moved another MissionScript fix to a lower-lag location, this time the fix that stops the x51 scientists from making their own bots turn on them.

+	 - Decoration items which are not supposed to be highlight-able (i.e. you don't see borders around them when you get close, like destroyed cars and such) would show the "default this is a bug" description when the Targeting augmentation was active.
+Fixed.
+Thanks to Allan on the OTP forums.

+	 - You may now notice ricochet sounds for bullets that miss you.
+This was due to a strange bug in TraceHitSpawner.uc, which cannot parse any variables of the Name type.
+Thanks to Lork for pointing this out.

+	 - More Lork stuff: the "standing aim bonus" kept increasing the longer you stood still, to the point where you could wind up with a rather large "movement grace period" if you stood still for long enough.
+	Fixed.

+	 - Grenades other than just yours will now cause a screen flash if you are close enough.
+This applies in singleplayer AND multiplayer.
+Lork pointed this out too.

+	 - Optimized a bit of code which determined what types of projectiles the Aggressive Defense aug could detonate.
+While I was there I also made sure it won't detect and detonate placed grenades, which was just a bit silly.

 	v1.8.3: